Kotlin/KEEP/proposals/repeatable-annotations.md

 ## Timeline

-The prototype is being worked on, and the feature is planned to be included under the `-language-version 1.6` flag to Kotlin 1.5.30, and enabled by default since Kotlin 1.6.
+The feature is going to be available starting from Kotlin 1.6.0-M1.